gillespilon/hypothesis_test_t_two_samples/readme.md

 # Methodology

-I will write the methodology for this repository.
+There are two methods presented in this repository:

+1. Hypothesis testing
+2. Confidence interval

+The methods use pandas, scipy.stats, numpy, and matplotlib.

 # License

-Copyright (c) 2017 GILLES PILON <gillespilon13@gmail.com>
+Copyright (c) 2017 GILLES PILON <gillespilon13@gmail.com>.

 Permission to use, copy, modify, and distribute this software for any purpose with or without fee is hereby granted, provided that the above